Holy Saturday

 We wait for the sun to rise.

-We wait through Holy Saturday.
+We wait in Holy Saturday.